Mubelotix/my-revanced-patches/README.md

 - [Sudoku.com](https://play.google.com/store/apps/details?id=com.easybrain.sudoku.android&hl=en_US) - Sudokus without ads

-I *might* be distributing patched APKs on a private fdroid repository for friends, schoolmates, and family members.
+I *might* be distributing patched APKs on a private fdroid repository for family members.
 Feel free to ask if you know me and that would be convenient for you.

 ## ❓ Everything else